Just click on the text!

-Should there be no space on deck; a standard solar module with frame and glass surface (e.g. the S-series) can be mounted onto a special support in the rear.
+Should there be no space on deck; a standard solar module with frame and glass surface (e.g. the S-series) can be mounted onto a special support.

-Solar modules need a good charge controller so that the battery will not be damaged by being overcharged or a backflow occurs.
+Solar panels need a good charge controller so that the battery is not damaged by being overcharged or creating a reverse current.

-Just multiply the nominal output of the solar module and select the matching charge regulator with the corresponding module output.
+Just multiply the nominal output of the solar panel and select the appropriate charge controller with the corresponding module output.

 We recommend the MORNINGSTAR-CONTROLLER with epoxy resin encapsulated printed circuit board.
 The controllers are microprocessor-controlled, have an automatic switch for 12 or 24 volts and can also charge gel batteries!
-Ideal with a temperature sensor, a deep discharge safety, a controlled characteristic with PWM charging, electronic fuses and 5 years warranty for boats
+With a temperature sensor, a deep discharge protection, a regulated characteristic with PWM charging, electronic fuses and 5 years warranty, it is ideal for yachts.

 For extra yields of 15 to 20% per day, we recommend the MORNINGSTAR MPPT CONTROLLER.
 Optimal for the M-series with more than 36 solar cells in the module.

 The new SOLARA product catalogue "Solar power where I need it" is here, with all the necessary basic information and products on solar technology for mobile applications.